-If you or a loved one has been charged with a gun crime in Washington state, contact an experienced Seattle gun crimes attorney at the Law Offices of Kevin Trombold as soon as possible.
+If you or a family member or friend has been charged with a gun crime in Washington state, contact an experienced Seattle gun crimes attorney at the Law Offices of Kevin Trombold promptly.

 KNOWLEDGE AND TENACITY

-For more than twenty years, experienced Seattle gun crimes attorney Kevin Trombold has defended scores of Seattle-area clients charged with a variety of serious gun crimes.
+For over 20 years, experienced Seattle gun crimes attorney Kevin Trombold has defended scores of clients in the Seattle area who have been charged with a variety of serious gun crimes.
 Washington’s gun laws are intended to prevent gun violence and protect the victims of violence.
 However, if the state prohibits you from owning a firearm and you are convicted of a violation, the penalties are considerable.
-Nevertheless, being charged with a weapon violation is not the equivalent of a conviction, and if you are charged with illegally possessing a firearm, Seattle criminal defense attorney Kevin Trombold can examine the details of the case and ensure that the police acted legally and constitutionally.
-If they didn’t, or if you were mistakenly charged, attorney Kevin Trombold will fight aggressively for justice on your behalf.
+Nevertheless, being charged with a weapon violation is not the equivalent of a conviction, and if have been charged with possessing a firearm illegally, Seattle criminal defense attorney, Kevin Trombold, will be able to examine the details of the case and ensure that the police acted legally and constitutionally.
+If they didn’t, or if you were mistakenly charged, attorney Kevin Trombold will aggressively fight for justice, all on your behalf.

 THE INITIAL CONSULTATION IS FREE

 If you’ve been accused of possessing a gun illegally or of committing a crime where a weapon was used, put an experienced criminal defense lawyer to work on your behalf.
-A weapon charge can ruin your life unless you get the right help fast from the right criminal defense attorney.
-Experienced Seattle criminal defense attorney Kevin Trombold and his legal staff work swiftly and aggressively to investigate gun crimes and to protect the rights of clients.
-With over twenty years of experience and a reputation for legal excellence respected by Seattle-area judges, prosecutors, and peers, defense attorney Kevin Trombold routinely wins not guilty verdicts, dismissals, and reduced charges.
-If you are charged with a gun crime in or near the Seattle area, contact the Law Offices of Kevin Trombold by calling 206-382-9200 as quickly as possible for a no-cost initial consultation.
+An experienced and knowledgeable Seattle criminal defense attorney like Kevin Trombold aggressively help to investigate gun crimes and to assist and protect each of their clients.
+For more than 20 years of experience and a good reputation for legal excellence respected by Seattle-area prosecutors, judges, along with peers, defense attorney Kevin Trombold continuously wins reduced charges, not guilty verdicts, and dismissals.
+If you receive a charge for a gun crime in or around the Seattle area, call the Law Offices of Kevin Trombold at 206-382-9200.

 Kevin Trombold is and excellent attorney.
 I found him easy to work with, responsive and friendly.
 He took time to understand my case and to get to know me as a person.
 I felt that he personally cared about my case and he was always quick to respond to my questions and concerns.
 I am more than satisfied with the results of my case. 🙂